HichemAK/MinKAssess/readme.md

 conda activate KAssess
 ```

-Here is a simple example of **how to quantify the knowledge of a fact by an LLM using KaaR**
+Here is a simple example of **how to quantify the knowledge of a fact by an LLM using KaRR**
 ```python
 from karr import KaRR
 from transformers import AutoModelForCausalLM, AutoTokenizer